SheetJS/js-adler32/README.md

 F[127] (* ascii: x \[Element] Integers && 1 <= x <= 5321 *)
 ```

-Subtract up to 4 elements for the unicode case.
+Subtract up to 4 elements for the Unicode case.

 ## License